abhiai-git/icd10_tagging_cinical/README.md

-# ICD10 Tagging of Cinical Codeing
+# ICD10 Tagging of Cinical Documents

 This repository contains the complete work for my Master's Thesis project conducted at IIT Chicago.
 This thesis represents a significant research effort, culminating in a comprehensive study and implementation.